 Online Ayurveda Certification and Certificate Program Information

 The ancient practice of Ayurvedic medicine originated in India.
 Practitioners attempt to use non-invasive procedures and natural remedies to treat illness within people.
-Although it is more commonly studied and practiced in Asia, Ayurveda and related alternative health and wellness courses are available to traditional medical workers in the U.S.
+While Ayurveda programs are very rare in an online format, related alternative health and wellness certifications and online certificates are available to traditional medical workers in the U.S.